There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

 \begin{claim} No subset $R$ of $S$ is a non-trivial series class of $N \del f$. \end{claim}

-\begin{proof}[Proof of Claim] Suppose there is such a subset $R \subseteq S$.
-By Proposition \ref{useful} $H[R]$ is a balloon or line.
+\begin{proof}[Proof of Claim] Suppose there is such a subset $R \subseteq S$. {Then $R$ is a set of elements in series in $N \del e$, as well as in $N \del f$.} By Proposition \ref{useful}, $H[R]$ is a balloon or line.
 Write $Q = E(H)-R$.
 Then $e \in Q$ and $(Q,R)$ is either a proper 1-separation of $H$ where $R$ is a balloon or a proper 2-separation of $H$ where $R$ is a line.
-In either case, $(Q,R)$ is a vertical 2-separation of $N \del f$.
-The facts that $f$ is not in $S$, $\co(G) \del f$ is 2-connected, and $H \del e = G \del f$ up to rolling, rotation, and replacement, imply that $f \in \cl_N{Q}$.
-But this implies that $(Q \cup f, R)$ is a vertical 2-separation of $N$, contrary to Lemma \ref{Nvert3}. \end{proof}
+In either case, $(Q,R)$ is a vertical 2-separation of $N \del f$. {We now show that there is a circuit of $N$ contained in $Q \cup \{f\} - \{e\}$ that contains $f$.
+For suppose not.
+Then every circuit of $N \del e$ containing $f$ contains an element of $R$, and so contains every element of $R$.
+The matroid $N \del e$ is essentially 3-connected, so such a circuit exists.
+Thus $f$ is contained in the series class of $N \del e$ containing $R$.
+But then by Proposition \ref{useful}, $f$ is contained in a line or balloon of $G$, contrary to our choice of $f$.
+Thus there is a circuit contained in $Q \cup \{f\}$ containing $f$.
+Hence $f \in \cl_N(Q)$.} But this implies that $(Q \cup f, R)$ is a vertical 2-separation of $N$, contrary to Lemma \ref{Nvert3}. \end{proof}

 By the claim neither $S$, nor any subset of $S$, is a balloon or line in $H$.
 Since $H \del e = G \del f$ up to rolling, rotation, and replacement, this implies statement (ii): if $S'$ is a line or balloon of $G$, then in $H$ edge $e$ has an internal vertex of $S'$ as an end, and no line or balloon of $H$ is contained in a line of balloon of $G$.